ctn-waterloo/website/ctn_waterloo/content/research/motor-control/3-link-arm-models.md

 Here is Python code that simulates a simple 2 link arm model.
 There is Python only code (arm_python.py), and a simulation generated from MapleSim and compiled down to some highly optimized C code (arm.py).

-To use the MapleSim simulator, download the folder and run "python setup.py build_ext -i".
+To compile the MapleSim simulator, download the folder and run "python setup.py build_ext -i".

 <img src="http://compneuro.uwaterloo.ca/files/ThreeLinkArm.png" style="width:400px;">